 Another big variation in the quality of entries remains the clarity of pertinent detail provided.
 The David Awards entry form is simple - we aim to have one of the lowest barriers to entry in New Zealand.
 But we can’t evaluate an entry on “warm fuzzies” alone.
 We say this every year, but we really appreciate facts, stats, graphs, numbers and “proof” of success.
 We don’t evaluate entries against a whole lot of criteria more suited to corporate environments, but it helps to understand what turnover, profit, market share and/or volumes of output your business is generating.
 You can be reassured these details are used to understand your business better rather than as outright criteria against which it is judged.

 As always, below are tips based on what we’ve seen over years of judging The David Awards entries, with some updates to reflect 2023 entry trends.

-The Judges only know what you actually tell them
+Remember, the Judges only know what you actually tell them

-They pointed out that every year, there are great little businesses which miss out because the entry doesn’t provide enough, or the right kind of information, to judge it effectively.
+Every year, there are great little businesses which miss out because the entry doesn’t provide enough, or the right kind of information, to judge it effectively.
 Judges judge an entry on the form which is submitted.
 They don’t know you or your business, and if you don’t tell them what you are doing, what your vision is or how you have reached or exceeded it, they are not going to go looking for this information.
 Of course - and especially for businesses in the running for finalist placings - they also review additional material provided, check your website or social media, etc., but it’s your job to make sure the entry form can stand alone and represent your business effectively.
 It might help to get someone outside of your business to read it before you submit it.